mohammad-mghn/tailwindcss-classes-pattern/README.md

 ------

 # Conclusion
-I developing a react project with this method, and after finishing it I will share link here.
+I developing a react project with this method, and after finishing it I will share the link here.
 So be sure to save it 😉😈.

 [back to top](#basics)

 [keep in touch](https://vito.vercel.app)

 Keep Coding Y'All 👨🏻‍💻